salesforce/lwc-rfcs/text/0110-dynamic-components.md

 ### Guiding Principles

 We want to avoid ad-hoc solutions and proprietary non-standard ways to define dynamic imports.
-We want to build an API that is future proof, whenever more things land into the spec for modules.
+We want to build an API that is future proof for whenever more things land into the spec for modules.

 ### General Invariants